turper2024/cultural-mechanics/README.md

 help refine the theory itself.
 You do not need to know the framework's terminology, and you may write in your preferred language and at an ordinary level of detail.

-There are two ways to work: an ordinary standalone ChatGPT chat or a reusable ChatGPT Project.
-The flexible instruction profile works with either.
-The structured two-pass profile is designed for a Project.
+Use a reusable ChatGPT Project.
+Configure it once with the instruction file, the knowledge guide, and all seven individual theory sources; then start each question in a chat within that Project.

-The flexible profile can also execute a self-contained candidate-method test.
+The Project profile can also execute a self-contained candidate-method test.
-Attach the generic method to the current chat, then paste the complete short run message into the ordinary chat field.
+Attach the generic method to the current chat, then paste the complete short run message into that Project chat.
 This keeps the Application Packet in the immediate message context and gives the supplied procedure task-local control without making the candidate an authoritative Project source.
 Ordinary questions continue to use the general analytic workflow.

 The screenshots show the English ChatGPT interface available when this package was created.
-They apply to the Project option.
 Labels, language, or layout may change as the interface evolves.

-The knowledge guide is required in both options because the instruction profiles use it for source routing and interpretation.
-Always attach or upload `0000-culture-mechanics.guide.md`; neither the combined theory file nor the core theory file replaces it.
+The knowledge guide is required because the instruction profile uses it for source routing and interpretation.
+The generated core and all-theory bundles are not substitutes for the eight individual Project uploads.

-#### Option 1 — Ordinary standalone chat

-1. Start a new ordinary ChatGPT chat.
-2. Choose a source setup:
-   - For the simplest full-source setup, attach `0000-culture-mechanics.guide.md` and `build/md/0000-culture-mechanics.all.md`.
-   - For modular source selection, attach `0000-culture-mechanics.guide.md` and `build/md/0000-culture-mechanics.core.md`.
-Add an individual optional Markdown source from `build/md/` later when the question needs it.
-3. Open `0000-culture-mechanics.project-instructions.1.md`, copy its complete
-   contents, and paste them into the opening message.
-4. Add your question naturally.
-You can write, for example: “Please analyze the following question through Culture Mechanics: …” For theory development, say what you want to clarify, criticize, compare, or refine.
-5. If ChatGPT identifies a materially needed source that is not attached, add the named file and ask it to continue.
-If the named file is unavailable, do not ask ChatGPT to invent its contents.
-6. Near the end of a theory-development conversation, you may open `0000-culture-mechanics.theory-development-review-prompt.md`, copy its complete contents, and paste them into the current chat.
-It asks for a structured inventory of candidates for later human review.
+The package also contains the optional interactive research map `build/assets/html/author_work_focus_map.html`.
+Open it directly in a browser to explore authors, works, provisional focus ratings, and passage-verified relationships.
+The self-contained page works offline, although its public source links require internet access.
+It is a non-authoritative aid for human readers;
+**do not attach or upload it as a ChatGPT source.**

-#### Option 2 — ChatGPT Project
+#### ChatGPT Project

 1. Select **Projects** in the ChatGPT sidebar ([screenshot](docs/10-project-selection.png)).